Mneme-org/API/server/api/README.md

 It's simple in use in case you want to create your own app that uses it.

-For now it supports:
+It can:
 * Create, delete, and update users
-* Create journals for users
+* Create, delete, and update journals for users
 * Create, delete, and update entries for journals
 * Search function for keywords and dates

 To do:
-* Update and Deletion of journals

-Later:
-* Encryption
+* Optional Encryption